thetutlage/indicative/README.md

 <a name="philosphy"></a>
 ## Philosphy

 Time and water does not wait for anyone , nor does javascript.
-Javascript asynchronous is great in many ways but at times makes it harder to work with loops specially when you are doing heavy operations.
+Javascript asynchronous nature is great in many ways but at times makes it harder to work with loops specially when you are doing heavy operations.

 This is where promises comes into picture, unlike time and water when you make a promise with someone in real life, they will wait for you until you fulfill or break your promise.
 That what promises are in javascript.